SimianLogic/ITGM220_W15/README.md

 * Using a physics engine.
 * Concept of a 2D "camera."

-ASSIGN PROJECT 2: MAKE A GAME (ANY GAME, ANY TECH) Present ideas on a scale from easy->harder.
+ASSIGN PROJECT 2: MAKE A GAME (ANY GAME, ANY TECH)  -- DUE ON FINAL CLASS Present ideas on a scale from easy->harder.
 Easy doesn't mean worse grade.
 Must have at least 3 screens.
 Must get idea approved.

 ##6:2
-Deconstruct ShuffleGolf.
-ASSIGN HOMEWORK 5 (ShuffleGolf).

 Project 2 initial ideas due (not graded).